 Legal disputes are unfortunately all too common on construction projects.
-Whether large commercial construction or small residential kitchen remodels, construction involves significant investment, high expectations, time pressures, and complex lines of materials and labor.
+Whether large commercial construction or small residential kitchen remodels, construction involves significant investment, high expectations, time pressures, and complex lines of materials and labor, we are your constuction litigation attorney in Washington, DC.
 Unforeseen risks, fluctuations in material prices, third party delays, acts of God, changed project specifications, and simple miscommunications can greatly increase the chances that a dispute will arise.

 Before the Project: Be detailed and diligent.
 A builder's priority is building, not writing contracts, and an owner's priority is the job getting done.
 But the surest way to wind up in a dispute is to rush through the paperwork and begin a project before all expectations and duties are crystal clear to all involved.
 Often contractors simply reheat a stale contract and begin pulling permits, without considering the particular needs of the project or whether the contract template was carefully written to begin with.
 Many times the parties identify materials in vague terms, leading to wildly divergent expectations and near certain litigation down the road.
 We can counsel you at the contract drafting stage with an eye to preventing disputes, not merely improving your position when disputes arise.